-NKX019 is currently being studied in a multi-center Phase 1 clinical trial in the U.S. and Australia for the treatment of a variety of B-cell malignancies by targeting the CD19 antigen that is found on these types of cancerous cells and where CD19-targeted engineered NK cells, T cells and monoclonal antibodies have demonstrated clinical activity.
+NKX019 is currently being studied in a multi-center Phase 1 clinical trial in the U.S. and Australia for the treatment expression of a variety chimeric antigen receptor ("CAR") on the surface of B-cell malignancies by targeting an NK-cell to enable the CD19 antigen cell to recognize specific proteins or antigens that is found are present on these types the surface of cancerous cells and where CD19-targeted engineered NK cells, T cells and monoclonal antibodies have demonstrated clinical activity.
 This ongoing first-in-human study evaluates the safety, pharmacology, and preliminary anti-tumor activity of NKX019.
 The clinical trial consists of dose finding followed by dose expansion and is designed to identify the recommended Phase 2 dose.

-Under the CRISPR Agreement entered into in May 2021, we are collaboratively designing and advancing (a) up to two allogeneic, gene-edited NK cell therapies, one of which is the engineered CAR NK product candidate targeting the CD70 tumor antigen, and (b) one allogeneic, gene-edited NK+T cell therapy.
+Under the CRISPR Agreement entered into in May 2021, we are collaboratively designing and advancing (a) up to two allogeneic, gene-edited NK cell therapies, one of which is the tumor cells.
+Our engineered CAR NK product candidate cells generally consist of an NK-cell engineered with a targeting receptor, OX40 costimulatory domain, CD3ζ(zeta) signaling moiety, and a membrane-bound form of the CD70 tumor antigen, and (b) one allogeneic, gene-edited NK+T cell therapy cytokine IL(interleukin)-15 ("mbIL-15").

 In October 2023, we announced that we had received clearance of an Investigational New Drug ("IND") application by the United States Food and Drug Administration ("FDA") to evaluate NKX019 for the treatment of lupus nephritis ("LN").
 The planned multi-center, open label, dose escalation Phase 1 clinical trial will evaluate the safety and clinical activity of NKX019 in patients with refractory LN.
+We are on track to dose the first patient in the first half of 2024.
+We also plan to evaluate additional autoimmune diseases for potential clinical investigation with NKX019.
+Following the clearance of the IND by the FDA, we have prioritized the development of NKX019 in autoimmune disease, including hiring additional personnel with the requisite education and experience, to support our expansion into that area.